 To successfully sponsor a spouse, partner or child for Permanent Residence you must qualify as a sponsor.
-You must:

 - Be a Canadian citizen or Permanent Resident;

 - Live in Canada or if you are a citizen, then you must show that you plan to live in Canada when your sponsored relative becomes a Permanent Resident;

 - Satisfy Quebec specific laws regarding sponsorship if you live in Quebec; and